Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-The System Development Life Cycle (SDLC) isn't just a checklist—it's the conceptual framework that explains how and why information systems succeed or fail.
+The System Development Life Cycle (SDLC) is the conceptual framework that explains how and why information systems succeed or fail.
 When you're tested on SDLC, you're really being asked to demonstrate understanding of project management principles, requirements engineering, quality assurance, and continuous improvement.
 These phases show up in every real-world IT project, from building a simple database to deploying enterprise-wide systems.

-Here's what matters for your exam: you need to understand the logical flow between phases and recognize that each phase addresses a specific type of risk.
-Planning mitigates scope creep, analysis prevents building the wrong system, testing catches defects before users do.
-Don't just memorize the phase names—know what problem each phase solves and how skipping or rushing a phase creates downstream failures.
+For your exam, you need to understand the logical flow between phases and recognize that each phase addresses a specific type of risk.
+Planning mitigates scope creep.
+Analysis prevents building the wrong system.
+Testing catches defects before users do.
+Don't just memorize the phase names.
+Know what problem each phase solves and how skipping or rushing a phase creates downstream failures.

 Before any code gets written or any system gets designed, organizations must establish what they're building and why.
 These phases prevent the most expensive mistake in systems development: building something nobody needs.

-Compare: Planning vs. Analysis—both gather requirements, but planning focuses on feasibility and scope while analysis dives into detailed specifications.
-If an FRQ asks about "determining whether to proceed with a project," that's planning; if it asks about "documenting user needs," that's analysis.
+Compare: Planning vs. Analysis: both gather requirements, but planning focuses on feasibility and scope while analysis dives into detailed specifications.
+If a question asks about "determining whether to proceed with a project," that's planning.
+If it asks about "documenting user needs," that's analysis.

 Once requirements are locked, the focus shifts to creating the system.
-These phases transform abstract requirements into concrete, functional technology through systematic design and coding practices.
+These phases transform abstract requirements into concrete, functional technology through systematic design and development practices.

-Compare: Design vs. Implementation—design answers "what will we build?" while implementation answers "how do we build it?"
-Exam questions often test whether you can identify which phase a specific activity belongs to (creating wireframes = design; writing code = implementation).
+Compare: Design vs. Implementation: design answers "what will we build?" while implementation answers "let's build and deploy it."
+Exam questions often test whether you can identify which phase a specific activity belongs to.
+Creating wireframes = design.
+Writing code = implementation.
+Training users = implementation.

-Testing isn't just "checking if it works"—it's a systematic process of verifying that the system meets specifications and validating that it solves the original business problem.
+Testing isn't just "checking if it works."
+It's a systematic process of verifying that the system meets specifications and validating that it solves the original business problem.
+Those two words matter: verification asks "did we build it right?" and validation asks "did we build the right thing?"

-Compare: System Testing vs. User Acceptance Testing—system testing is performed by IT teams against technical specifications, while UAT is performed by business users against real-world scenarios.
+Compare: System Testing vs. User Acceptance Testing: system testing is performed by IT teams against technical specifications, while UAT is performed by business users against real-world scenarios.
 Both must pass before go-live, but they catch different types of defects.
+A system can pass every technical test and still fail UAT because it doesn't match how users actually work.

 A system's launch is just the beginning.
 These phases ensure the investment continues delivering value and adapts to changing business needs over time.

-Compare: Maintenance vs. Evaluation—maintenance is operational (keeping the system running), while evaluation is strategic (determining if the system delivers value).
+Compare: Maintenance vs. Evaluation: maintenance is operational (keeping the system running day to day), while evaluation is strategic (determining if the system delivers business value).
 Both happen post-implementation, but they serve different purposes and involve different stakeholders.

 | Concept | Best Examples |